Skip to content

 0 / 1

-The company reports it has conducted HCV assessments for all its post-2005 planting but they are not publicly available.
+The company reports it has conducted HCV assessments for all its post-2005 planting; however, no assessments are publicly available.

 • N